xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 </div>

-Note that, since extensions do not actually insert members into classes, there's no efficient way for an extension property to have a [backing field](properties.html#backing-fields).
+<span style="color:red;">Note that, since extensions do not actually insert members into classes, there's no efficient way for an extension
+property to have a [backing field](properties.html#backing-fields).
 This is why **initializers are not allowed for extension properties**.
-Their behavior can only be defined by explicitly providing getters/setters.
+Their behavior can only be defined by explicitly providing getters/setters.</span>

 Example: